jackc/web-starter-app/README.md

 # Web Starter App

 Warning: This is not ready for public use.
+It's not even close.

-This is a starter web application.
+This is an experiment of how to build web applications and to make an example starter web application.
 It is not a web framework.
 It is how I prefer to start web applications.

 ## Prerequisites